Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 - Stores admin-selected reason in `banReason` field
 - Stores `bannedAt` timestamp
 - Resets `reportsCount` to 0
-- **After 30 days:** Should auto-delete all data if no appeal (requires cron job - currently not implemented)
+- **After 30 days:** ✅ Auto-upgrades to permanent ban via Vercel Cron Job (runs daily at 2:00 AM), sends email notification

 **Notification sent:** ✅ **ALWAYS**
 - **Campaign**: "🚫 Campaign Removed - Your campaign has been removed for: [reason].
 You can appeal this decision until [date]."